Sludge Life

 (and this page may take a while to load).

 It's only in the worst of moments, when you believe there's absolutely no answer to your problems, and you feel hopeless and helpless, that you'll start to give value and consider the little answers that have always been there.
 Answers that are not necessarily to the problem at hand, but for the whole equation of your life.
 Little points of comfort, maybe happiness, that won't take you out of that awful spot, but will make existing in your skin more bearable.
-Often times that really is the best you can do; let time heal your wounds and just do your best to avoid sinking even lower.
+Often times that really is the best you can do: let time heal your wounds and just do your best to avoid sinking even lower.

 My recent woes have done quite a number on me.
 The person I became after, and am still in transformation of, is much different from who I was before.
 From that point forward, things simply changed.
 Not only literally, since I lost my camera and was forced to trail a much different path from where I was at, but also because my world view changed.
 Not completely, I'm still me, but enough to be noticeable and have an impact on how I do basically anything.
 My art has changed, my interests, job, friends, my eagerness towards life.
 Everything is a little dimmer, tasteless, colorless, like the start of glaucoma, or the moment you notice death is closer to you than to the new baby born.
 You will smile still, coffee will be brewed every morning, plants will be watered, but your heart has suddenly become aware of the inexorable wheel coming your way.